• ROENFR

 a) studies and analyses will comprise a maximum of 30,000 characters (20 pages).
 In exceptional situations, the Executive Bureau may approve a derogation, in the sense of increasing the limit to 60,000 characters (40 pages);

-b) opinions and recommendations will comprise a maximum of 12,000 characters (6 pages).
+b) points of view and recommendations will comprise a maximum of 12,000 characters (6 pages).
 In exceptional situations, the Executive Bureau may approve a derogation, in the sense of increasing the limit to 15,000 characters (7-8 pages);

 c) the font used for drafting will be Times New Roman, with a size of 12 points, using the specific diacritics of the Romanian language;